 Or else, a bad spark plug will undoubtedly affect the performance of the engine.
 There are specific symptoms that will tell you, your vehicle’s spark plug got issues and needs immediate attention.

-5 Symptoms of bad spark plugs can include:
+5 Symptoms of Bad or Failing Spark Plugs can include:

 - Affected fuel economy